Press kit: Terminology

 Traditionally, the term "press kit" referred to a set of documents, photographs (such as publicity stills) and other relevant materials packaged together, and such a kit was designed to be sent to a newspaper or magazine as part of an organisation's public relations or promotional program.
 Recently, as print media circulation and readership levels have been declining, marketing and PR people have begun using the broader term, "media kit", so that it now refers to any promotional material distributed to any media outlet.

 A PR media kit should not be confused with an advertising media kit developed by a newspaper or magazine for distribution to prospective advertisers.
 Advertising media kits typically consist of documents outlining the print media's editorial philosophy, detailed profiles of the medium's audience, a rate card and information about forthcoming special features.

 Uses

-The press kit or media kit is a Public Relations (PR) staple, and an integral part of a company's media relations activities.
+The press kit or media kit is a public relations staple, and an integral part of a company's media relations activities.

 Press kits are typically used for: